World Cup

 Who has played the most World Cup games for England?

-As of May 2026, Peter Shilton has the most World Cup games for England with 17 appearances.
+As of 7th July 2026, Peter Shilton and Jordan Pickford are tied for the most World Cup games for England with 17 appearances apiece.